Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Appendix A.5

-The above property, which (\ref{condcdfk4d}) is the cdf of the K4D with right truncated at $x^{(s-1)}$, can be exploited to generate the $r$ components in a realized rK4D observation (Bader et al. 2017).
-The pseudo algorithm to generate a single observation is the following:\\
+The property in Eq.~(\ref{condcdfk4d}) is exploited to generate $r$ components in a realized rK4D observation, by modifying the algorithm of Bader et al.~(2017) for the rGEV.
+A pseudo algorithm follows: \begin{itemize} \item[1.]
+Generate $U_1, \dots, U_r$, where $U$ values are random numbers from the uniform distribution (0,1), {for a fixed $r$}. \item[2.]
+Truncate uniform random numbers ($W_1, \dots, W_r$) as $\ W_s = \prod_{j=1}^s\ (U_j)^{b_j} \ $ for $s=1,\dots,r$, where $\ b_j = 1 / \{1-(j-1)h\}$. \item[3.]
+Obtain $x^{(i)} = F^{-1}_4 (W_i)$, where $F_4$ is the CDF of the K4D as given in Eq.~(\ref{cdf4}). \end{itemize} The resulting vector $(x^{(1)}, \dots, x^{(r)})$ is a single observation from the rK4D.